a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 * It informs you of the current zoom level
 * It's available on all popular Operating Systems

-Safari works, but not as well
+Safari works, but not as well:

 * Ability to resize text is not obvious
 * Does not display the current zoom level
-* Only available on Mac OS
+* Only available on macOS

-Chrome and Edge won't work
+Chrome and Edge won't work:

 * Chrome does not support text-only resize up to 200%
 * Edge only supports text-only resize in Reading view